 WHAT IS A RAW IMAGE FILE?

 RAW image files – also known as digital negatives – are unprocessed image files.
 They capture a huge range of colour and tonal data compared to a JPG capture.
-This broader range of information provides greater options for producing amazing shadow, highlight and colour detail.
+This broader range of information provides greater options for producing amazing shadow, highlight and colour detail, and lower the chance of banding.

 They are a lossless file type (unless lossy is specifically chosen) therefore don’t have compression artefacts like lossy JPG format.

-To get technical, DSLR cameras usually capture 12 or 14 bit RAW files, whereas the JPG file format is limited to only 8-bit depth.
-Put simply, it’s a case of more vs less information.
+DSLR cameras usually capture 12 or 14 bit RAW files, whereas the JPG file format is limited to only 8-bit depth.
+Put simply, it’s a case of much more vs much less information.

 To expand, Capture One explains, “Bit-depth can be seen as the number of shades between the darkest value of a pixel and the brightest value.
 When you capture an image in JPG, the depth is 8-bit.
 This provides 256 shades per channel per pixel.
 A 12-bit RAW file captures 4,096 shades per channel, while a 16-bit RAW file captures a whopping 65,536 shades.”